Guillermollanos/Guillermollanos/README.md

 ### Hi there, I'm Guillermo Llanos!👋

-I'm a Software Developer with more than 1 years of experience with technologies (Html, Css, JavaScript React, Redux, NodeJS, Express, SQL, PosgreSQL, MongoDB)
+I am a Software Developer with more than 2 years of experience with the following technologies.
+(Html, Css, JavaScript React, Redux, NodeJS, Express, SQL, PosgreSQL, MongoDB)

 How you can reach me?
 Linkedin: https://www.linkedin.com/in/guillermollanosp/